 He’s a rogue agent (he’s gone rogue),

-I can’t have a family with a job like this,
+I can’t have a family with a job like

 I know my rights,